FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 <!--more-->

-In this tutorial, you will learn how to integrate a React app with FusionAuth to create an OAuth 2.0 compliant authorization code flow.
+In this tutorial, you will learn how to integrate a React app with FusionAuth to implement an OAuth 2.0 compliant Authorization Code grant.
 This abstracts all of the problems of making and maintaining an auth solution away from you and onto FusionAuth.

 We'll start with downloading and configuring FusionAuth, then create a login/logout React component, then finish by building login/logout functionality with our Express server and React in tandem.
-We will use an API-first approach so that you can have more freedom and control of how your app looks on the login and logout page.

 ## What is authentication?